raspberrypilearning/grow-a-tree/en/step_2.md

 Does the game feels more responsive when you increase and/or decrease Tree sprite's size?
 These are the kind of things that Games Developers have to consider when designing for user interaction.

 ## Stop Tree sprite from getting too big!
-Now to the second condition.
+Let's explore the second condition.

 If Tree sprite touches the edge of the stage then the `say`{:class="block3looks"} block says "Well done!".
-Also included in this action is `stop this script`{:class="block3control"} - this stops the Tree sprite from growing so it doesn't get too big for the stage.
-It also stops the forever block.
+Also included in this action is `stop this script`{:class="block3control"} - this stops the Tree sprite from growing so the tree doesn't get too big for the stage. `stop this script`{:class="block3control"} also stops the forever block.
 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control
 			say [Well done!] for (2) seconds ::looks